CrossRef/event-data-user-guide/event-data-manual.md

 # Introduction {#introduction}

 Crossref Event Data (CED) is a service for collecting and distributing the events that occur around scholarly research objects.
 It concerns primarily articles in Crossref and datasets in DataCite that have a DOI.
 For the purposes of this document, 'Research Object' will be used to mean any item in Crossref (including articles, books, conference proceedings, etc) or in DataCite (including datasets etc) that has a DOI.

-'Research object' is used to mean any item that has a DOI.
+CED is currently at Minimum Viable Product (MVP) stage.
+MVP means that we have put the pieces in place to demonstrate that we can collect and disseminate Event Data, but **it is not offered as a complete or production-quality service**.
+This manual may refer to future cabpilities.

-For more information about Crossref Event Data, and the most up to date version of this User Manual, see [http://eventdata.crossref.org]().
+For more information about Crossref Event Data, and the most up to date version of this User Manual, see the Product Information page at [http://eventdata.crossref.org]().

-This data will be available via an API, where users can browse, integrate it with other software or conduct experiments.

-TODO

-- approx roadmap

 ## Principles and Motivation